graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 Michael goes to the spooky hotel to confront Kiefer et al., but they’re not there.
 He and Proto-Christine have angsty, spooky hotel sex.
 Lots of candles and shots through weird gauzy strips of cloth that are just hanging from the ceiling (It’s actually VERY similar to the Phantom’s lair but with beds that are shaped like beds rather than turkeys).

-Meanwhile, Sam and the Frog brothers are being much more proactive about solving Michael’s lamprey problems.
+The next day, Sam and the Frog brothers are being much more proactive about solving Michael’s lamprey problems.
 They figure that since Michael is only a half-lamprey (i.e., he hasn’t drunk any human blood— the stuff in the ugly bottle was Kiefer’s), they can turn him human again if they kill the King of the Lampreys.
 They don’t know who that is, but they think it might be Richard Gilmore.
 I felt so vindicated at this point – I called Richard Gilmore as a lamprey the second I saw his terrible blazer in this film that’s trying to lull you into thinking lampreys always look and dress like dreamy punks à la Kiefer Sutherland!
-Sam and the Frog brothers invite themselves to the romantic dinner Dianne Wiest is cooking for Richard Gilmore.
+Sam and the Frog brothers invite themselves to the romantic dinner Dianne Wiest is cooking for Richard Gilmore, which is already kind of tense because Michael was pretty snarky at Richard Gilmore when he showed up.
 They feed him extreme garlic and spill holy water on him, but he’s totally fine.
 Dianne Wiest is <i>mortified</i>, and so was I, because I fell into the same trap as these fourteen-year-olds who think dressing like a square makes you evil.

-Michael then goes to the beach to yell at Kiefer, because he can’t find Proto-Christine.
-Kiefer is like, “If you ever want to see her again, you have to come feast on some bonfire appreciators.”
+Michael has skipped this uncomfortable dinner, because he can't find Proto-Christine and needs to go to the beach to yell at Kiefer about it.
+Kiefer is like, “If you ever want to see her again, you have to come feast on some bonfire appreciators who are having a nice evening at the beach.”
 At the bonfire, Kiefer reveals himself to actually look like this:

 ![Kiefer Sutherland as David doing a vampiric grimace](scary_kiefer.png)

 But you know what?
-My mom was still into it, apparently.
+Still kind of cute, honestly.
 Michael really wants to feast, but instead, he just screams and rolls down a sand dune.

 ![Michael screaming, rolling down a sand dune](https://media.giphy.com/media/Xkw9b2OECn2Do7FbUh/giphy.gif)